This Page was last reviewed and changed on August 4th, 2020

 The abuse of alcohol, cannabis, cocaine, heroin and prescription drugs takes place throughout the county and the socioeconomic impact is becoming increasingly obvious.
-However, there is hope as Somerset has a strong variety of organisations and rehab clinics available to anyone wanting to break free from addiction.
+However, there is hope as Somerset has a strong variety of organisations and drug rehab clinics available to anyone wanting to break free from addiction.
 If you or a loved one want help and advice on treatment options – please call one of our addiction counsellors free today!

 Addiction Treatment Services in Somerset